MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 All web-related UI elements are specified by one or more CSS selectors - web selectors - that pinpoint the hierarchical structure of the component on the page.
 Selectors use the **>** notation to indicate that each element is contained within the element on its left.

 Although web selectors are created automatically when adding UI elements, some particular scenarios need manually created selectors.
-When a custom web selector is needed, you can edit an existing selector or build one from scratch.
+When a custom web selector is needed, you can create your own by either editing an existing selector or building one from scratch.

 :::image type="content" source="media/webautomation/create-selector.png" alt-text="Screenshot of the options to edit and create selectors.":::